Is Weetabix Healthy? Nutrition and Health Benefits Explained

 Fibre

-Compared to other popular cereals, Weetabix contains much more fibre.
-For example, a similar-sized bowl of Kellogg’s Cornflakes contains just 0.9g of fibre.
+Compared to many popular cereals, Weetabix contains much more fibre.
+For example, Kellogg’s Cornflakes contains just 3g of fibre per 100g.

 Protein